ssbsukirat/medicine/Immune, inflammatory, rheumatological/Vasculitis.md

 - Disease relapse observed in at least 34%.
 - Treatment for relapses based on site and severity.

-# EOSINOPHILIC GRANULOMATOSIS WITH POLYANGIITIS (CHURG-STRAUSS)
+# EOSINOPHILIC GRANULOMATOSIS WITH POLYANGIITIS (CHURG-STRAUSS) -- small and medium

 ## DEFINITION